 Witchcraft in Europe and America is a comprehensive collection offering a wide range of writings on the subject of witchcraft.
 As such, it affords scholars an invaluable opportunity to explore this intriguing historical phenomenon from a variety of perspectives.
 Included are many rare and fragile manuscripts containing eyewitness accounts and court records of the trials of witches, including harrowing original manuscript depositions taken from the victims in the torture chamber ...
 Spanning the 15th to 20th centuries, the majority of texts are in Latin, English and German

-Medical Services and Warfare tells the story of medical advances during warfare from the mid-nineteenth century to the outbreak of the influenza epidemic in 1918 and the discovery of penicillin in 1927.
+The resource is provided in two modules, 1850-1927 and 1928-1949.
+It tells the story of medical advances during warfare from the mid-nineteenth century to the outbreak of the influenza epidemic in 1918, the discovery of penicillin in 1928, and up to post-war reforms such as the foundation of the British National Health Service.
 The wealth of documents cover multiple conflicts as well as interwar developments from a range of perspectives.
-Material has been sourced from across the United States, the United Kingdom and Canada to enable comparisons on key areas of systematic reform, improvements to sanitation and the treatment of disease, rehabilitation, nursing care, surgical techniques and wound treatment.
-The three conflicts robustly represented are the Crimean War, the American Civil War and the First World War.
+Material has been sourced from across the United States, the United Kingdom, Canada and Europe to enable comparisons on key areas of systematic reform, improvements to sanitation and the treatment of disease, rehabilitation, nursing care, surgical techniques and wound treatment.
+The four conflicts robustly represented are the Crimean War, the American Civil War, the First World War and the Second World War.

 This digital archive currently includes 150,000 pages of conference proceedings, reports of international women's organizations, publications and web pages of women's non-governmental organizations, and letters, diaries, and memoirs of women active internationally since the mid-nineteenth century.
 It also includes photographs and videos of major events and activists in the history of women's international social movements.
-Finally, there are also 25-30 essays exploring themes illuminated by the primary documents in the archive commissioned from leading contemporary scholars .
+There are also 25-30 essays exploring themes illuminated by the primary documents in the archive commissioned from leading contemporary scholars.
+The primary source material illuminates how women’s international organizations have focused on issues related to peace, poverty, child labor, literacy, disease prevention, and global inequality.

 This collection comprises 170 German-language titles of books and pamphlets.
 The collection presents anti-Semitism as an issue in politics, economics, religion, and education.
 Most of the writings date from the 1920s and 1930s and many are directly connected with Nazi groups.
 The works are principally anti-Semitic, but include writings on other groups as well, including Jehovahs Witnesses, the Jesuits, and the Freemasons.
 Also included are history, pseudo-history, and fiction.